The TL;DR version is:

 Mobile stores and Steam have Shovelware (asset flips / fake games, broken or under developed games (bad controls & collisions, audio/video issues etc) where there’s a flood of apps onto the ecosystem, resulting in visibility issues.

-Not a flooded ecosystem with shovelware
+flooded over saturated ecosystem with shovelware

 The 3DS has access to a huge library of games and applications, but it’s not growing exponentially with low quality games, actually I don’t think that ever was the case with the 3DS!